Annapolis Road Line

-The Annapolis Road Line, designated Route P40, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between the New Carrollton station of the Orange and Silver Lines of the Washington Metro and the Rhode Island Avenue–Brentwood station of the Red Line of the Washington Metro.
+The Annapolis Road Line, designated Route P40, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between New Carrollton station of the Orange and Silver Lines of the Washington Metro and Rhode Island Avenue station of the Red Line of the Washington Metro.
 The line operates every 12 minutes during the weekdays between 7AM and 9PM and 45–60 minutes after 9PM.
-P40 trips roughly took 50 minutes to complete.
+P40 trips roughly take 50 minutes to complete.

 Background

-Route P40 operates daily between New Carrollton station and Rhode Island Avenue–Brentwood station providing service along Annapolis Road and connecting passengers between Prince Georges County and Northeast.
-Route P40 also ran a limited stop segment between Mount Rainier terminal and Rhode Island Avenue-Brentwood station only stopping along five stops.
-Local service was provided by routes 83 and 86.
+Route P40 operates daily between New Carrollton station and Rhode Island Avenue station providing service along Annapolis Road and connecting passengers between Prince George's County and Northeast.
+Route P40 also runs a limited stop segment between Mount Rainier terminal and Rhode Island Avenue station serving only 7 stops in each direction.
+Local service is provided by Routes D32 and P10.

-Route P40 operated out of Landover division.
+Route P40 operates out of Landover division.